hashim222/Fun-Football-Quiz/README.md

 ## For UX
-* In the body, I used an image of a football theme that matches well with the foreground color I chose, which is a mixture of these colors (#183153, #892be2) and you can find all the colors I used on the website below in the reference section👇.
+* For the body, I used an image of a football theme that goes well with the foreground color I have chosen, which is a mixture of these colors (#183153, #892be2) and you can find all the colors I used on the website below in the reference section👇.

   ### Color Reference: